 Naming

 The CP shall provide information on the naming standards used in the certificates.
 Naming conventions used shall be standardized to avoid collisions.
+The certificates shall contain names that represent the subscriber in a way that is meaningful (e.g., name associated with the service provider code in the TNAuthList in the issued certificate).
+The Subject name in SHAKEN Certificates shall match the issuer name in Certificates issued by the CA, as required by [RFC 5280].

 Initial Identity Validation

 The CP shall include the procedures required for identification and authentication for the initial registration of certificates.
+In the context of SHAKEN, the re-key requests must follow the same procedures as initial Certificate issuance.

 Identification and Authentication for Re-key Requests

 The CP shall include the procedures required for identification and authentication for re-key requests.
+In the context of SHAKEN, a re-key request shall require issuance of a new Certificate.

 Identification and Authentication for Revocation Requests

 The CP shall include the procedures required for identification and authentication for revocation requests.
+In the context of SHAKEN, certificate re-key requests after revocation shall follow the same process as initial Certificate issuance.

 Certificate Life-Cycle Operational Requirements.

-This component of the CP specifies requirements imposed upon issuing CAs, subject CAs, RAs, subscribers, or other participants with respect to the life-cycle of a certificate.
+This component of the CP specifies requirements imposed upon issuing CAs, subject CAs, RAs and subscribers with respect to the life-cycle of a certificate.

 Certificate Application

 The CP shall provide information on who can submit a certificate application and the enrollment process.
-The CP shall specify that the only entities to apply for certificates are valid Service Providers and certificates are not issued if an entity does not have a Service Provide Code token.
+The CP shall specify that the only entities to apply for certificates are valid Service Providers and certificates are not issued if an entity does not have a valid Service Provide Code token.

 Certificate Application Processing

-Describe the procedure for processing certificate applications.
+The CP shall describe the procedure for processing certificate applications.

 Certificate Issuance

-Include information on actions performed by the STI-CA during the issuance of the certificate and notification mechanisms.
+The CP shall include information on actions performed by the STI-CA during the issuance of the certificate and notification mechanisms.

 Certificate Acceptance

-Document the process for an applicant accepting a certificate, publication of the certificate by the STI-CA, and notification of certificate issuance to other entities.
+The CP shall document the process for an applicant accepting a certificate, publication of the certificate by the STI-CA, and notification of certificate issuance to other entities.

 Key Pair and Certificate Usage

-Provide responsibilities for the use of keys and certificates.
+The CP shall provide responsibilities for the use of keys and certificates.
 This includes subscriber’s responsibilities for using the private key and the relying party responsibilities for using the public key and certificate.

 Certificate Renewal

-Document the process renewing a certificate.
+The CP shall document the process renewing a certificate.

 Certificate Re-key

-Document the process for issuing a new certificate with a new public key.
+The CP shall document the process for issuing a new certificate with a new public key.

 Certificate Modification

-Document the process for modifying certificate information, using the existing public key.
+The CP shall document the process for modifying certificate information, using the existing public key.

 Certificate Revocation and Suspension

-Document the policy for certificate revocation and suspension.
+The CP shall document the policy for certificate revocation and suspension.
 Include information on reasons for certificate revocation, who can request certificate revocation, procedures for revoking the certificate, publishing certificate revocation, and mechanisms a relying party uses to check for certificate revocation.
 [Editor’s note: align this requirement with mechanism defined in [ATIS-1000080]. ]

 Certificate Status Services

-Provide information on the certificate status services supported and availability of the services.
+The CP shall provide information on the certificate status services supported and availability of the services.

 End of Subscription

-Document the process for a subscriber to end the subscription services of the STI-CA.
+The CP shall document the process for a subscriber to end the subscription services of the STI-CA.

 Key Escrow and Recovery

-Document the policies and practices of key escrow of the subject’s private key by the STI-CA and the recovery process used by the subscriber.
+The CP shall document the policies and practices of key escrow of the subject’s private key by the STI-CA and the recovery process used by the subscriber.

 Facility, Management, and Operational Controls